Etta Zuber Falconer: Awards and recognition

-Falconer was awarded the UNCF Distinguished Faculty Award (1986–1987), the Spelman Presidential Award for Excellence in Teaching (1988),the Spelman Presidential Faculty Award for Distinguished Service (1994).In 1995, Falconer was honored by the Association for Women in Mathematics, who awarded her the Louise Hay Award for outstanding achievements in mathematics education.
-QEM’s Giants in Science Award (1995), and an honorary doctorate of science from the University of Wisconsin-Madison (1996).
+Falconer was awarded the UNCF Distinguished Faculty Award (1986–1987), the Spelman Presidential Award for Excellence in Teaching (1988), the Spelman Presidential Faculty Award for Distinguished Service (1994).In 1995, Falconer was honored by the Association for Women in Mathematics, who awarded her the Louise Hay Award for outstanding achievements in mathematics education.
+QEM's Giants in Science Award (1995), and an honorary doctorate of science from the University of Wisconsin-Madison (1996).
 She was named a Fellow of the American Association for the Advancement of Science in 1999.
 In 2001, she received the American Association for the Advancement of Science Mentor Award for Lifetime Achievement.

 Death

-Falconer died of pancreatic cancer on September 18, 2002, in Atlanta, Georgia, at the age of sixty-eight.
+Falconer died of pancreatic cancer on September 19, 2002, in Atlanta, Georgia, at the age of sixty-eight.
+The AWM/MAA Falconer Lecture was renamed in her honor.